kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do
-- Add optional nameplate
-  - Default on the right side of the textbox
 - Add static portrait
   - Allow for specifying a side
   - The nameplate should automatically take the opposite side